 Rehab.
 Kelly's out of sorts about Colin's and Valerie's hook-up, and Tara tells her she's just pissed off because her ex is dating someone she can't stand.
 Kelly wryly asks her how she got to be so smart, then says she feels humiliated - as though what they had meant nothing to him.
 Tara advises her to let it go and says Colin's not worth it...but Kelly moans that every time she closes her eyes, she can picture the two of them going at it.
 She tears up and says the thought of it makes her want to kill Valerie...and then rushes out of the room, leaving Tara contemplatively staring into space.

 Beach house.
 Joe comes over and tells Donna that Hank still doesn't want him to go through with the experimental operation.
 Donna tells him not to let Hank's pessimism get to him, and reminds him he's lucky to have been accepted into the program.
 Joe tells her that he's now rethinking the operation 'cause of how opposed to it Hank is, and Donna looks miffed and says that Hank has no idea what he's talking about.
 Joe tells her that, to be fair, Hank suffered through his own health problems: a bum knee that ended his football career.
 Donna theorizes that Hank wants Joe to give up on his football dream like he was forced to...and Joe contemplatively stares into space.
 It's a toss-up which storyline is more dull: Joe's heart problems, or Brandon's/Susan's weekend in San Diego.
-Speaking of which..
+And speaking of the latter..

 After dinner, Susan asks her dad if they're ever going to do anything with her dead sister's room, and he explains that keeping it as a shrine is the way Ruth likes it.
 And since he seems to be one of those mute, hen-pecked type husbands, he doesn't want to do anything that might risk his bitchy wife's wrath.
 Susan mutters that it's depressing, but her dad tells her to just let it be and then trundles off to bed.
 Brandon asks Susan whaddup with her telling her mom they're not doinking, so Susan sheepishly replies that she's embarrassed about how cool his mom was about everything during the Christmas episode.
 Brandon asks her if her parents think she's still a virgin, and Susan says they know she's not, since she told them about her abortion, which they didn't deal with very well.
 Brandon asks her to please keep him in the loop about any future lies that affect him, and Susan responds by mounting him on the couch then tells him to pretend to go to bed, but then sneak up to her room later so they can get it on.
 Wouldn't it be easier if Susan sneaked downstairs to the guest bedroom and dropped in on him, since (I'll assume) it's a lot further away from her parents' bedroom?

-Steve wants to take Clare for a ride on his new motorcycle, and after a lot of hemming and hawing about how scared she is of motorcycles, blah blah, she finally agrees to give it whirl.
+Steve wants to take Clare for a ride on his new motorcycle, and after a lot of hemming and hawing about how scared she is of motorcycles, she finally agrees to give it whirl.
 They do one short lap around the parking lot, and she gets off and says she's good with that.
 He suggests they go for a ride up the coast tomorrow, then reminds her he paid a lot of money for his new bike and says he bought it for both of them.
 She tells him she's not a biker chick and flounces off, and Steve scrunches his face and is all, "Wha-a?!"
 OK folks...we have a winner: this storyline is officially duller than Joe's bum heart and the San Diego visit put together.

 San Diego.
 When Brandon tries to sneak upstairs, he encounters Hamlet, who's blocking his way.
 The dog growls at him menacingly, so Brandon tries to get him to back off...and eventually he discovers that quoting from Shakespeare does the trick.